svoop/aixm/README.md

 document.to_xml
 ```

-You can initialize all elements either traditionally or by use of shorter AIXM class methods.
+You can initialize all elements either traditionally or by use of the corresponding shorthand AIXM class method.
 The following two statements are identical:

 ```ruby
 AIXM::Feature::NavigationalAid::DesignatedPoint.new(...)
 AIXM.designated_point(...)
 ```

+See `AIXM::CLASSES` for the complete list of shorthand names.

 ## Configuration